 The Daniel Negreanu and Doug Polk heads-up match kicked off on November 4th when the pair played their first session live from the PokerGo studios, with Daniel Negreanu winning by $116k.
 The session marked the start of the High Stakes Feud Heads-Up Challenge, which is expected to run through early 2021.

-Note: The post was last updated on January 22nd after Day 31 of the heads-up match between Negreanu vs Polk.
+Note: The post was last updated on February 9th after the conclusion of the Negreanu vs Polk heads-up match.

-Where can you watch the heads-up match online?
+Where can you watch replays of the heads-up match online?